 of the season opening round of the monohull club championship.
-We had 10kns from the SW and the sun was shining on and off.
-Ended up a race of two, Pigs Might Fly and Big Red Dwarf again.
-Both started on the line and Big Red was on a mission, pointing high and pulling away down to the first mark.
-The crew on Piggsy tacked early and picked up a lift that allowed them to sail along the western shore.
-Once both boats passed each other she was just in front.
-It was neck and neck to the first mark but Piggsy pulled away down the downwind leg and the reach to win by a couple of minutes.
+We had 10kns from the SW and the sun There was a merry crew at the end of the day and once was shining on and off.
+Ended up a race of two, Pigs all the boats were packed away, there was fun to be had.
+Might Fly and Big Red Dwarf again.
+Both started on Especially having the Seabird crew gracing us with their the line and Big Red was on a mission, pointing high presence. and pulling away down to the first mark.
+The crew on Piggsy tacked early and picked up a lift that allowed The weekend of the 12th was blowing hard.
+Sunday them to sail along the western shore.
+Once both boats morning was 25kns and it was decided that a few beverages and a picnic at the club was the go.
+It is pretty passed each other she was just in front.
+It was neck and neck to the first mark but Piggsy pulled away down easy to pack up the boat when you didn't even look at it, the downwind leg and the reach to win by a couple of needless to say it was a great afternoon. minutes.
 On the yardstick though, Big Red won by 23 seconds.
 You should have seen the smile on the Big Red crew, beaming.
 It was a good chance to shake out the cobwebs and as usual to remind us of the repairs from last season.